ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 Add a NAT rule for translating internal network addresses into the service network IP address space.
 1. Log in to the VMware vCloud Director portal.
-2. Click the Virtual Data Center **Edges** tab and open the single preconfigured edge.
+2. Click the virtual data center **Edges** tab and open the single preconfigured edge.
 3. Find the name of the service network and the IP address that is assigned for the service network interface from the **IP Addresses** table in the **Edge Gateway Settings** section.
 The format for the service network name is ``w<idx>-service<idx>``, for example, ``w02-service02``.
 4. Click **CONFIGURE SERVICES** to open the Edge Gateway configuration page.
 Click the **NAT** tab and click **+ SNAT RULE** to add a SNAT rule.
-5. Select the service network next to the **Applied on** field, add the IP addresses or range from one of the Virtual Data Center internal networks to the **Original** field.
+5. Select the service network next to the **Applied on** field, add the IP addresses or range from one of the virtual data center internal networks to the **Original** field.
 6. Set the translated IP address to the IP address of the network selected in step 3.
 This address can be found under Network Edge settings for External Networks.
 7. Specify `Any` for the **Port** field for the **Original** and **Protocol** fields.
 8. Click **Save changes**.